top of page

 Ph.D.
 Student - Pharmaceutical Sciences - Medicinal Chemistry

-Born and raised in Mumbai, India.
-She graduated in 2018 as Bachelor in Pharmacy from Dr. Bhanuber Nanavati College of Pharmacy - University of Mumbai and joined our group in September of the same year.
+Dhwani was born and raised in Mumbai, India.
+She graduated in 2018 with a Bachelor in Pharmacy from Dr. Bhanuber Nanavati College of Pharmacy - University of Mumbai and joined our group in September of the same year.
 In July 2020, Dhwani obtained her MSc degree at St. John's University.
-She is currently working on the synthesis of analogs of the carbohydrate antigen aGal for improving the efficacy of vaccines, developing anti-parasitic vaccine candidates, and designing small-molecule based therapies for aGal syndrome (red meat allergy).
+She is currently working on synthesizing analogs of the carbohydrate antigen aGal for improving the efficacy of vaccines, developing anti-parasitic vaccine candidates, and designing small-molecule-based therapies for aGal syndrome (red meat allergy).
 In addition to her research, Dhwani also enjoys drawing, sketching, and dancing.

 Joseph Ocando

-Born and raised in New York City.
+Joseph was born and raised in New York City.
 Joe holds a B.Sc. and M.Sc.
-Chemistry degrees from New York University and before joining St. John's University he worked in quality operations and technical services at Pfizer.
-His current research is centered in the development of electrochemical glycosylation methods.
+Chemistry degrees from New York University, and before joining St. John's University, he worked in quality operations and technical services at Pfizer.
+His current research is centered on the development of electrochemical glycosylation methods.
 In his free time, Joe enjoys playing piano.

 Former group members